 All independent directors of the company have given declarations that they meet thecriteria of independence as laid down under Section 149(6) of the Companies Act 2013 (theAct) and the Listing Regulations.

-The company has formulated a policy on 'Familiarisation programme for independentdirectors' which is available on the company's website: www.thermaxglobal.com
+The company has formulated a policy on 'familiarisation programme for independentdirectors' which is available on the company's website: www.thermaxglobal.com

 A calendar of meetings is prepared and circulated in advance to the directors.

 Pursuant to the provisions of the Companies Act 2013 and Listing Regulations theBoard has carried out an annual evaluation of its performance.
 The details of theevaluations are given in the Corporate Governance Report.

 Directors' Responsibility Statement

-c.
-Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c) Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

-d.
-The annual financial statements have been prepared on a going concern basis;
+d) The annual financial statements have been prepared on a going concern basis;

-e.
-Proper internal financial controls were in place and the financial controls wereadequate and operating effectively; and
+e) Proper internal financial controls were in place and the financial controls wereadequate and operating effectively; and

-f.
-Proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.
+f) Proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.

 Related Party Transactions

-All related party transactions are placed before the Audit Committee for approval.
-Prior omnibus approval of the Audit Committee/Board is obtained on a quarterly basis forthe transactions which are of a foreseen and repetitive nature.
-The transactions enteredinto pursuant to the omnibus approvalso granted and a statement giving details of all related party transactions are placedbefore the Audit Committee for their approval on aquarterly basis.
+All related party transactions are placed before the Audit Committee.
+Prior / omnibusapproval of the Audit Committee/Board is obtained annually for transactions which areforeseeable and repetitive.
+The transactions entered into pursuant to the omnibus approvalso granted and a statement giving details of all related party transactions are placedbefore the Audit Committee for its approval on a quarterly basis.
 The company hasdeveloped a Related Party Transactions Manual and Standard Operating Procedures forpurpose of identification and monitoring of such transactions.

 The policy on Related Party Transactions as approved by the Board is available on thecompany's website: www.thermaxglobal.com

-None of the directors have any pecuniary relationships or transactions vis-a-vis thecompany except as disclosed under Sr. No. 2 A of the Corporate Governance Report.
+None of the directors has any pecuniary relationships or transactions vis-a-vis thecompany except as disclosed under Sr. No. 2 A of the Corporate Governance Report.

 Standalone and Consolidated

 Passed by the Regulators or Courts

 Particulars of Loans Guarantees or Investments